MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsUserSession.md

 # Get-CsUserSession

 ## SYNOPSIS
-Use the Get-CsUserSession cmdlet to retrieve user session information within a specified date range.
+Use the Get-CsUserSession cmdlet to retrieve user session information within a specified date range within the past 30 days.

 ## SYNTAX